-The Food Pantry welcomes Shoppers!
+The Free MARKet (previously the Food Pantry) welcomes Shoppers!

 Fisherman’s Mark Food Pantry exists to eliminate barriers to obtaining healthy food such as income level or physical and mental health conditions Our food pantry offers a no-cost, friendly, store-like environment where individuals can select food and personal items for themselves and their families.
 Our mobile food pantry delivers to the homebound.
 We also provide weekend and summer lunches for children and young people in our area.

 How to get started with our food support programs:

 Individuals may stop by the food pantry at 262 North Main Street Lambertville, NJ.
 No appointment is necessary.
 An Intake Form is completed during the first visit, and then once again each year.
 Once the Intake Form is completed, clients are welcome to shop at the pantry, schedule delivery through the mobile food pantry, or arrange for lunches for their children.

 Shoppers choose from a selection of healthy foods, toiletries, household supplies, pet supplies, and baby needs.
 Volunteers are on hand to fulfill orders and make sure everyone finds what they need.
 Orders are also prepared in advance for caseworkers who want to pick up for housebound clients.

 What you can expect to find: